FixleIO/git-started/GitHub_Student_Workflow.md

 # Student Guide: Creating, Cloning, Modifying, and Pushing to a GitHub Repository

-This guide walks you through creating a GitHub repository (or forking an existing one), cloning it to your computer, making a change, checking the change, committing it, and pushing it to GitHub.
+This guide walks you through creating your first GitHub repository, cloning it to your computer, making a change, checking the change, committing it, and pushing it to GitHub.
 These steps assume you have:
 - A GitHub account.
-- Git installed on Windows 11.
+- Git installed on Windows.
-- Git configured with your username, email, and an SSH key (e.g., `github-ssh`).
+- Git configured with your username and email.
 - Git Bash installed (comes with Git for Windows).

 ## Prerequisites